objectiveSquid/Auto-Subtitles/README.md

 A python program for automatically putting subtitles on any media, using Soundcard and VOSK.

 ## Features
-  - Auto generates subtitles on Linux from the speaker (maybe Windows and MacOS?).
+  - Automatically generates subtitles from the system's audio output.
+  - Supports Linux, with potential compatibility for Windows and MacOS.
+  - Puts subtitles in a semi-transparent window.

 ## Prerequisites
   - Python 3.12+ (Ensure Python and pip are installed on your system)